estellechoi/css-tutorials/minify/howToMinify.md

 ### 3. Install and Use 'clean-css-cli' in Mac Terminal.
+ - Install clean-css and clean-css-cli with npm.

 `sudo npm install -g clean-css`

 `sudo npm install -g clean-css-cli`

+ - Use command 'cleancss' to minify css files.

 `cleancss -o original_file.min.css original_file.css`

+ - Use command 'cat' to see the content of minified files.

 `cat original_file.min.css`